mspnp/aks-jumpbox-imagebuilder/README.md

    az identity delete -ids $TODO
    ```

-### Try Your Image

-Now that you have an image, you can create a VM or a VMSS based off of that image.
-Simply place that compute in a secured subnet with network line-of-sight to your AKS Cluster API Server and then use Azure Bastion to connect.
+   Deleting these remaining resources will NOT delete any images created from this template.

 ### Costs

-There is no cost for Azure Image Builder service directly, instead of the costs of the transient resources deployed to the infrastructure resource group and related network costs comprise the bulk of the cost.
-See the [Costs](https://docs.microsoft.com/azure/virtual-machines/image-builder-overview#costs) section of the service's docs.
+There is no cost for Azure Image Builder service directly, instead of the costs of the transient resources deployed to the (`IT_`) infrastructure resource group and related network costs comprise the bulk of the cost.
+See the [Costs](https://docs.microsoft.com/azure/virtual-machines/image-builder-overview#costs) section of the Azure Image Builder service's docs.